top of page

 India Arzan Tarapore NBR RAND Australia

-I am a research scholar at the Center for International Security and Cooperation (CISAC) at Stanford University, and a non-resident senior fellow at the Australian Strategic Policy Institute.
+I am a research scholar at the Center for International Security and Cooperation (CISAC) at Stanford University, and a Visiting Research Professor at the US Army War College.
 My research focuses on military strategy, Indian defense policy, and Indo-Pacific security issues.
 I previously held research positions at the RAND Corporation, the East-West Center in Washington, and the Observer Research Foundation in New Delhi.
 I was also an adjunct assistant professor at Georgetown University, where I taught the MA core class on Grand Strategy and Military Operations.

 My work has been published in International AffairsJournal of Strategic Studies, Foreign Affairs,The Washington Quarterly, Asia Policy, Intelligence and National Security, Joint Force Quarterly, the Washington Post Monkey Cage, War on the Rocks, the Hindu, and elsewhere; as well as by Carnegie India, CNAS, the Lowy Institute, ASPI, and others.